100 KM DEL SAHARA 24a Edition, 18-24 October 2026

 Transfer to Hammamet.

 • 7 a.m.
 Departure by bus for transfer to Hammamet.
-Stop for lunch in El Jem and visit the Roman Colosseum.
+Stop for lunch in El Jem and visit the Roman Colosseum (OPTIONAL).
 Arrival at the hotel.
 In the evening, race awards, dinner and overnight stay at the hotel.

 Return.